EricB326/UcinitiEngine/README.md

 # Uciniti Vulkan Game Engine

 ## About
 Uciniti (Učiniti - meaning render/make/fulfil) is a simple, in development, interactive application and rendering engine.
-The engine is in the early stages of development with plenty more is to come.
+The engine is in the early stages of development with plenty more to come.

 ## Building Uciniti
 Uciniti is built using Visual Studio 2019, using x64 architecture.
 I would recommened building with the same target as the engine is untest in other envionrments.
 The engine is only built for Windows systems.

-Using your favourite git tool, simply start by cloning the repository with:
+Using your preferred git tool, simply start by cloning the repository with:
       `git clone --recursive https://github.com/EricB326/UcinitiVK2.git`

-If you require cloning just the submodules, use the following:
+If you require just the submodules, use the following:
       `git submodule update --init`

 ## Short Term Goals